Itsukushima Shrine, Itsukushima Detiy smiled on Samurai, Mori Motonari

 The goddess of victory smiled on Motonari at the Itsukushima Battle, one of the three greatest surprise attacks in Japan

 Here, on this holy island, Itsukushima Battle occurred in 1555 known as one of three surprise attacks in Japan (Itsukushima, Okehazama, and Kawagoe) during the age that ”Gekokujo" (the revolt of vassals against their lords) had been normalized.
 Mori Motonari (1497-1571, 毛利元就) at the age of 59 succeeded in defeating an enemy, Sue Takafusa (1521-1555, 陶隆房) with the best of his lethal attack and intelligence.
 The Mori clan was a minor feudal lord in Hiroshima and had wedged and swung like a pendulum between the two major powers in western Japan; the Ouchi and Amago clans.
 This victory brought Motonari the foundation for his achievement in ruling the whole of western Japan and he subsequently became the most powerful feudal lord in this area.
 It was the middle of the Warring States period.
-Why did Itsukushima Battle occur?
-How did Motonari win?
-Let’s uncover its story.
+He was a fairly smart warlord, and his wisdom, courage, and the blessings of the Itsukushima's deity brought Motonari victory.

 Moronari faced an overwhelmingly unfavorable battle